OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 ---
-title: Migrating between self-hosted and Octopus Cloud
+title: Migrating from Octopus Server to Octopus Cloud
 position: 40
-description:  Migrating between self-hosted and Octopus Cloud.
+description:  Migrating from Octopus Server to Octopus Cloud.
 ---

 This guide will walk you through a general set of steps to take to migrate your self-hosted instance to Octopus Cloud.
+This guide was written to minimize risk and keep any potential downtime as low as possible.

 It is impossible to cover every last use case in a single guide, and as such, if you have any questions, please [email our support team](mailto:support@octopus.com).
 We're always happy to help, and we can provide more specific information when you are ready to migrate.

 :::hint
 This guide will follow the recommended approach to migrating to Octopus Cloud using the **Export/Import Projects** feature released in **Octopus 2021.1**.
 Learn more: [Exporting and Importing Projects](/docs/projects/export-import/index.md).